LeSilveira/React_Blog_Learning_TS/README.md

 ## How to run ✔️
 ❗ Be sure you have Node.js (recommended >= 16.x) and npm or Yarn installed.

-⌨️ In a terminal and in the folder you want to clone the repository, run:
+⌨️ In a terminal, navigate to the folder you want to clone the repository, then run:
 1. Clone the repo
    - git clone https://github.com/LeSilveira/React_Blog_Learning.git
    - cd React_Blog_Learning